 Monthly investor updates are the pulse of a startup's health.

 Jason doesn’t sugar-coat the fact that most early-stage investments will fail.
-However, as he points out, even if you do relatively poorly as an angel investor and “only” get your money back, the experience of investing in these early-stage companies still bestowed on you many fantastic advantages.
+However, as he points out, even if you do relatively poorly as an angel investor and only get your money back, the experience of investing in those early-stage companies still bestowed on you many fantastic advantages.
 Some examples are being around driven and creative people, expanding your network, and always gaining new knowledge and learning new things.

 Angel Investor returns follow power-law distributions.

 An interesting conjecture that Jason makes is that if you remove the top three “hits” (i.e. big wins) from all angel investors' portfolios, then their overall returns likely have “...the exact same return profile…”.
 This is the power law at work where the top one or two investments will return the majority of the fund (i.e. portfolio).
 This is an important reminder for investors; no matter how good of an investor you are and how much time you spend screening deals, there is still a large aspect of luck that determines the best returns.